Is EngSci For Me?

 Athletic Centre [Source]

 In contrast to the smaller Hart House, the Athletic Centre is the biggest athletic facility on campus.
-This means it has a wider variety of equipment and more of each type of machine.
-The Athletic Centre is located on the west side of the campus, right at the intersection of Spadina Ave. and Harbord St.
+It has a wider variety of equipment and more of each type of machine.
+The Athletic Centre is located on the west side of the campus, right at the intersection of Spadina Ave. and Harbord St – almost right next to Robarts Library.

-Some of its main amenities include an indoor track, an Olympic sized pool, dance studio, fencing salle, pedal zone, squash courts, basketball courts, badminton courts, table tennis courts, etc. You also have access to lockers and change rooms with both open and private cubicles for showering.
+Some of its main amenities include an indoor track, an Olympic sized pool, dance studio, fencing salle, pedal zone, squash courts, basketball courts, badminton courts, and table tennis courts.
+You also have access to lockers and change rooms with both open and private cubicles for showering.

-The Athletic Centre has amazing drop-in classes ranging from a variety of field to target and racquet sports to skating.
+The Athletic Centre has amazing drop-in classes ranging from racquet sports to skating.
 If you’re looking to learn something new, you can also register for their Learn to Move program that offers beginner-level instruction on swimming and court sports, weightlifting exercises, group fitness activities and more!

-If you are looking to work out with a group of friends or meet students from different programs with the same fitness goals, you can join the wide selection of group workouts offered at the Athletic Centre.
-These group fitness workouts range from barre, yoga, HIIT to boxing and olympic weightlifting classes!
-You can find a full list of programs offered here.
+Looking to work out with a group of friends or meet students from different programs with the same fitness goals?
+Try the group fitness workouts, including barre, yoga, and HIIT to boxing and olympic weightlifting classes!

 Note that some of these programs require pre-registration and an additional fee, while others are free for registered students and operate on a first-come, first-served basis.